More Articles

 • Shop at new grocery store

-Research has suggested that using your left hand if you're left handed or your right if you're left handed more often, can help stimulate parts of the brain that you don't normally use.
+Research has suggested that using your left hand if you're right handed or the other way around more often, can help stimulate parts of the brain that you don't normally use.

 Sources & References

 • 1.
 Wu CW, Chen YC, Yu L, Chen HI, Jen CJ, Huang AM, Tsai HJ, Chang YT, Kuo YM.
 Treadmill exercise counteracts the suppressive effects of peripheral lipopolysaccharide on hippocampal neurogenesis and learning and memory.
 J Neurochem.
 2007 Dec;103(6):2471-81.
-Epub 2007 Oct 22.
 PubMed

 • 5.
-Tucker MA, Fishbein W. Abstract Enhancement of declarative memory performance following a daytime nap is contingent on strength of initial task acquisition.
+Tucker MA, Fishbein W. Enhancement of declarative memory performance following a daytime nap is contingent on strength of initial task acquisition.
 Sleep.
 2008 Feb 1;31(2):197-203.
-PubMed

 • 6.
 Verghese J, Lipton RB, Katz MJ, Hall CB, Derby CA, Kuslansky G, Ambrose AF, Sliwinski M, Buschke H. Leisure activities and the risk of dementia in the elderly.
 N Engl J Med.
 2003 Jun 19;348(25):2508-16.
 PubMed